Zambia - Data Protection Overview

 The Data Protection Act contains a general requirement for a personal data breach to be notified by the controller to the Office, and the affected data subjects.
-The Data Protection Act stipulates that the Authority must be notified within 24 hours of any security breach affecting personal data processed.
+The Data Protection Act stipulates that the Office must be notified within 24 hours of any security breach affecting personal data processed.
 It also provides that the data subject should be notified as soon as practicable.
-The Data Protection Act also places an obligation on a data processor to notify the data controller, as soon as practicable of any security breach affecting personal data processed on behalf of the data controller.
+The Data Protection Act places an obligation on a data processor to notify the data controller, as soon as practicable of any security breach affecting personal data processed on behalf of the data controller.

 The Data Protection Act sets conditions for the retention of personal data under Section 51, wherein it states that a data controller and data processor shall keep personal information for as long as that personal information is used for the specific purpose for which the personal information was collected and for as long as the personal information is relevant for that purpose and for a period of at least one year thereafter or other period that may be prescribed.